Polar Bear Medicine

 - Is it time to learn new techniques to accomplish what I wish, to be able to move into new realms with great strength?

 What to Expect

 The workshop will do several shamanic journeys over the course of the weekend.
 A large altar/vortex is created with many stones.
-This creates a massive energetic field.
+This creates a massive energetic fie.

 What to Pay

-Due to the workshop focus and the unique facilities, the attendance will be limited to 26 people.
+Due to the virtual workshop focus, the attendance will be limited to 21 people.